 My daughter cannot find insurance with bad driving record

-- See our guide here: Car Insurance for 19-Year-Olds : In our case study, Geico was the cheapest insurance for teens.
+- See our guide here: Car Insurance for 19-Year-Olds: Our data shows USAA the cheapest insurance for teens.
 Within this guide, you can find some other saving alternatives.

 - If your daughter is in school, see if she qualifies for a good student discount.
 Usually, she needs a GPA above a 3.0.